 CRITERIA AND NOMINATION GUIDELINES

-Nominations are accepted for scholarly monographs published in English not earlier than two years before the submission deadline.
-Books translated into English are also eligible if the translation is published not earlier than two years prior to the submission deadline.
+1- Nominations are accepted for scholarly monographs published in English between January 2021 and April 2024.
+Books translated into English are also eligible if the translation is published between January 2021 and April 2024.

 BOOK AWARD